bgracia-cmu/f25-lab05/lab05.md

 In the appendix, we have provided a non-comprehensive list of anti-patterns.
 You might want to read and refer to when doing the tasks.

 ### Task 1

 Frogger is trying to cross the road, which she holds as a "Road" object in her fields.
 The Road object holds a boolean array indicating which steps are “occupied”; Frogger is on a specific square (“position”) and provides a move method (either forward or backward).

 In the frogger folder, navigate to the Frogger.java and Road.java classes and take a look at the code.
 What is it doing and which anti-pattern is present?
 Try to fix the design by modifying the two classes.

 > Hint:

+What is it doing?
+Which anti-pattern is present?
+- Feature envy: in Frogger.isOccupied/Frogger.isValid (using features of Road class)
+- god class: Frogger.move should delegate to Road class for movement calculation.
+Frogger.recordMyself should be handled by another class outside Frogger

-> + What information should Frogger hold?
+What information should Frogger hold?
+- Its position

 Does it do things that appear unusual for a Frogger?
+- Yes

 ### Task 2